The Sacred Measure of 432,000 ⁓ Part 3: The Sexagesimal Measure of the 360° Circle

 11 In addition to holding a vesica piscis shaped pine cone (thought to be used to sprinkle the sacred/purifying waters of the “bucket”), the Apkallu wear bracelets whose face is a circle containing some number of petals (reminiscent of a modern-day circular-face watch).
 I have seen 8, 9, 12 and 16 petals but perhaps there are other divisions of the circle represented as well.
 [Image to the right by: by Osama Shukir Muhammed Amin.]
 This image beautifully portrays the connection between the occult iconography of the pine cone and the sacred geometry of the vesica piscis as a measure of the circle/year/zodiac.
 The same petaled bracelet is also found on the bucket (Kumhba)-holding hand and wrist of the Apkallu, displaying the same occult symbolism of the vesica piscis in relation to the year/zodiac.

 12 The word apas (meaning “active or running waters”, as in rivers or streams) is associated with the goddesses/rivers/mothers/sisters/ladies of the Rig Veda, which I have discussed in Geometric Keys of Vedic Wisdom as varied symbols of multiple vesicae piscis of the circle.
-In Rig Veda 3.56.5 we find three watery goddesses/mothers who can be understood as the three vesicae piscis with together divide the circle/Year into three 120° (432,000ʺ) segments: “Streams! the wise Gods have thrice three habitations [3 x 3 seats].
+In Rig Veda 3.56.5 we find three watery goddesses/mothers who can be understood as the three vesicae piscis which together divide the circle/year into three 120° (432,000ʺ) segments: “Streams! the wise Gods have thrice three habitations [3 x 3 seats].
 Child of three Mothers, he is Lord in synods.
 Three are the holy Ladies of the Waters, thrice here from heaven supreme in our assembly.”
 [RTH Griffith] The Child of these three “Holy Ladies of the Waters” is the radius (a.k.a. the hidden one and “son of the Waters”.

 13 A few articles discussing the flow of culture out of India to Sumeria include: “Vedic Indians in Iraq in 5000 BC and The rise of Sumerian Civilization” by P Priyadaarshi (5 Feb 2015), "India Founded Mesopotamia", Gene D. Matlock, (5 Dec.
 2003), “Tracing the Origin of Ancient Sumerians”, Dr. Ashok Malhotra, (last edited 16 June 2007).